The Truth of Prometheus (The Play)

 PROMETHEUS.

-Time is not relevant, for I shall find it perhaps one day soon!
-Protogoras once said, "Man is the measure of all things."
-I have learnt that time is the undeniable force that human beings think that they can accelerate, when 'tis impossible to alter its course.
+Time mattereth not, for I shall find it—perhaps one day soon!
+Protagoras once said, “Man is the measure of all things.”
+I have learnt that time is the inescapable force that humankind vainly believes it can hasten—when in truth, its course cannot be altered.

 HEDISTE.